 Tax effect 1 -P11D item -National Insurance for the company and income tax for the employee

-This scenario will only apply where the amount you borrow exceeds £10,000 at any time during a tax year.
+The first tax effect will relate to your personal tax.
+There is a loan to an employee and in this context, it is a director is an employee.
+This scenario will only apply where the amount you borrow is more than £10,000 at any time in a tax year.

 As a director, if your business makes a loan to your spouse, HMRC will treat the loan as though it was to you.
 They have already thought of this one.

 The tax-efficient way to deal with a loan to a company director

 There is a more tax-efficient way to deal with a contractor director’s loan rather than declare this interest on form P11D.
 The method here is a company can charge interest to the director on the loan.
 When it does this, there is no need to report the loan interest on form P11D.
 As we mentioned earlier, the current HMRC interest rate is 2.5%, and this interest is a cost to the director.
 When the director pays interest to the company, it will become income for the company.
 As a result, this extra income will increase the bottom-line profit which is payable as dividends to the director.

 Under this scenario, the tax cost is the 19% Corporation Tax (CT) on the interest.
 The CT is payable on the director loan interest income.
 When you compare this to the loan and P11D method, there is 15.05% Class 1A NI, which is payable by the company and income tax, which is payable by you as the director.
 You will pay this either at 0% or more likely 20% or 40%.
 Therefore, when there is a loan to a company director, it is much more tax-efficient for your company to charge the director interest.

 Tax effect 2 -Section 455 Tax

 The alternative to a loan to a director is a loan to a shareholder.
 This is effectively a temporary director’s loan tax on the value of the loan.